- The importance of onboarding

 - Are there any unresolved issues you'd like to discuss?
 Things you want to add?

 The answers to all these questions reveal a broad spectrum for improving both your approach at company and HR level.
-They give you insights into how the way your business works is experienced and evaluated by others, making it easier for you to address pain points.
-And they give you the opportunity to check with future candidates and new employees on how they see these issues: this way you can find a better fit.
+They give you insights into how your operating methods are experienced and evaluated by others, making it easier for you to address pain points.
+And they give you the opportunity to check with future candidates and new employees if these would be an issue to them: this way you can find a better fit.

 7. An on- and offboarding workflow